apache/trafficserver/doc/reference/configuration/plugin.config.en.rst

 An option list of whitespace-separated arguments may follow the plugin name.
-These are passed as an argument vector to the plugin's initialization function, :func:`TSPluginInit`.
+These are passed as an argument vector to the plugin's initialization function, :c:func:`TSPluginInit`.
 Arguments that begin with the ``$`` character designate Traffic Server configuration variables.
 These arguments will be replaced with the value of the corresponding configuration variable before the plugin is loaded.